 - Transfer the batter to the prepared bundt pan, using a spatula to even out the top.
 Bake for 1 hour 15 minutes, or until a toothpick comes out clean.
 Allow the cake to cool for 10 minutes, then turn out onto a cooling rack.

-- While the is baking, prepare the topping.
+- While the cake is baking, prepare the topping.
 In a medium-sized bowl, stir together the strawberries, sugar and liquor, if using.
 Cover with plastic wrap and place in the refrigerator for at least 30 minutes, stirring once or twice.

 - Before serving, top the cake with the macerated strawberries.